GoogleCloudPlatform/app2run/README.md

 app2run is a CLI tool to assist migration of App Engine applications to run in Cloud Run.

+### Python versions supported
+The app2run CLI tool is tested (unit tests passed) to run with the following Python versions:
+- Python 3.10
+- Python 3.9
+- Python 3.8
+- Python 3.7

 ## Installation

 ### Install python3